Mapping Your Domain Name to Work with Blogger

 - Next to Domains, click Launch.

-- In the CNAME (Alias) section, click the www record.
+- Click the www record.

 - In the Points To field, type ghs.google.com.